 - Troubleshooting issues with video

 We recommend using videos with a keyframe every frame, or at least every two frames.
 Lower keyframe amounts will result in higher CPU demand, possibly resulting in stuttered or glitchy playback.
-You can use video tools such as Handbrake to convert your videos if necessary.
+Use a conversion tool such as Handbrake to convert video formats if necessary.

 - For high resolution videos, use H264

 - As container file format, the best choice is .mov or .mp4